Logasakthi8/Logasakthi8/README.md

 ### Glad to see you here!
 I'm a computer science student💻.
-I'm interested to learn new technology like AI, ML, CV and DL etc... and also do project in that technology.
+I'm interested to learn new technology like web development and Blockchain etc... and also do project in that technology.
 I' m enthusiastic to work on real world projects so I eager to contribute open source platform.